git-tfs/git-tfs/doc/commands/init.md

                                    messages
                                    Use this when you're exporting from TFS and don't need to put data back into TFS.
-          --no-parallel          disable parallel access of the TFS server -u, --username=VALUE       TFS username
+      -u, --username=VALUE       TFS username
       -p, --password=VALUE       TFS password
-          --no-parallel          disable parallel access of the TFS server
+          --no-parallel          Do not do parallel requests to TFS

 ## Examples